 If you find yourself wandering on the streets of Hanoi on a late winter evening, a short stop at a “Bánh Trôi Tàu” vendor is much-needed to warm your body up in the stinging cold weather.
 Being lesser-known to tourists than bánh mì or other kinds of noodles, yet bánh trôi tàu is a favorite street food of the residents of Hanoi when chilly breezes sweep through the city.

 Bánh trôi tàu (stuffed sticky rice balls) is different from bánh trôi nước, as the first one originated in China and is eaten hot while the latter is a Vietnamese traditional dish and is eaten when cooled down.
 The rice balls are stuffed with either black sesame seeds fillings or mung bean paste fillings before being boiled until done.
-The secret to a perfect bowl of bánh trôi tàu, however, lies in the sweet soup that the rice balls are served with.
-This sweet soup is made of water cooked with brown sugar and sliced ginger until thickens, mixed with a bit of coconut milk when served in bowls.
+However, the secret to a perfect bowl of bánh trôi tàu, however, lies in the sweet soup that the rice balls are served with.
+This sweet soup is made of water cooked with brown sugar and sliced ginger until it thickens, mixed with a bit of coconut milk when served in bowls.
 A portion of bánh trôi tàu should have two to three rice balls covered in sweet soup and decorated with shredded coconut and crushed peanuts on top.